 When we open a new programme, our teams spend an obsessive amount of time choosing the perfect house.
 Location is a major consideration.

 Friendly neighbourhood?
 Check.
 Nearby bars and restaurants?
 Check.
 Sunrise views of the Himalayas?
 Check.

 Our teams scour the land until they find the place that meets each and every one of our strict requirements.
 All local amenities need to be easily accessible.
 Transport links are also crucial, including access to the hospitals you’ll be spending time in.

 Easy access to town and city centres is also factored in.
 We normally have special arrangements with local taxi companies and tuk tuk/dala dala/jeepney drivers to make sure you’re paying the local price as opposed to the ‘tourist’ price.

 When Friends Become Family

 “My advice for future students is to sign up and go!
 I was hesitant at first because I was traveling alone, but it turned out to be for the best.
 I was able to meet so many people from all over the world and make lifelong friendships.” — Madison Molotky, University of San Francisco

 The Work the World experience is a social experience.
 You’ll meet people from all over the world and from all kinds of background.
 You could meet a mix of Medics, Nurses, Midwives, Physiotherapists, Occupational Therapists, Dentists, Radiographers, and Pharmacists, both aspiring and qualified.
-Living and working closely with such a diversity of disciplines will help you understand the people behind the skillsets.
+Living closely with such a diversity of disciplines will help you understand the people behind the skillsets.

 The house atmosphere is one of camaraderie.
 When you arrive, you might find that some students have already been in the country for weeks.
 While all our houses have expert staff teams, it can be comforting to know you’re with people who’ve already experienced what you, yourself are about to.